YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **Gunship DD (high Gun DPS, average Torp DPS)**; self-healer, DD healer.

 * Skill:
-   * Every 20s after battle start, stop for 3s and summon a pair of manjuu cherubs to bomb enemies; also, when this happens, 50% chance to heal for 3% of Muselin's max HP.
+   * Every 20s after battle start, stop for 3s and summon [a pair of manjuu cherubs](https://streamable.com/m748lq) to bomb enemies; also, when this happens, 50% chance to heal for 3% of Muselin's max HP.
-      * The BOMBS deal Torpedo damage and are affected by the unit's Torpedo stat, and are thus unaffected by enemy AA.
+      * The 4 BOMBS deal 220 bdmg with 80/90/110 amods.
+They are modified by 60% of the unit's Torpedo stat, and are thus unaffected by enemy AA.
   * Gain +20% FP and a further +3% FP (up to +9%) for every enemy destroyed.
 Take -5% damage and, every 25s, heal all DD in the fleet by 3% of their max HP.

 - Desc: